MARKETING TO DIFFERENT AGE DEMOGRAPHICS

 I know it’s depressing to talk about Facebook and Twitter as “traditional” social media platforms, but that’s what they are now.
 Baby Boomers are much more likely to be found on Facebook and Twitter than on Instagram and Snapchat, so make sure you focus your efforts there for the time being.
 Remember the speed at which social media trends can change, so we recommend reviewing this to make sure you are still on the same platform.

-Because the uptake of social media has been slower with this age group, they’re naturally more skeptical and suspicious of online marketing.
-Make sure that your adverts are legitimate and interesting, and construct your posts in a way that tackles that skepticism to negate any fears or concerns.
+Because the uptake of social media has been slower with this age group, they’re naturally more sceptical and suspicious of online marketing.
+Make sure that your adverts are legitimate and interesting, and construct your posts in a way that tackles that scepticism to negate any fears or concerns.

 2. Generation X